Limerence: Controversy

 In 2008, Albert Wakin, a professor who knew Tennov at the University of Bridgeport but did not assist in her research, and Duyen Vo, a graduate student, suggested that limerence is similar to obsessive–compulsive disorder (OCD) and substance use disorder (SUD).
 They presented work to an American Association of Behavioral and Social Sciences conference, but suggested that much more research is needed before it could be proposed to the APA that limerence be included in the DSM.
 They began conducting an unpublished study and reported to USA Today that about 25% or 30% of their participants had experienced a limerent relationship as they defined it.
 Wakin has stated that his concept involves people in relationships, where a person is obsessed with their partner to the detriment of the relationship, even to the point of a breakup.

-Limerence and romantic love (also called passionate love) have been compared to OCD in general since 1998, according to a theory invented by other authors.
+The concepts of limerence, romantic love, passionate love (and so on) have been compared to OCD since 1998, according to a theory invented by other authors.
 This was partly based on a theoretical comparison between preoccupation features, like worries about a family member being harmed and a need for things to be "just right".
 This is also sometimes paired with a theory involving the neurotransmitter serotonin, but experimental evidence for that is ambiguous.
 A 2025 study found no association between SSRI use and obsessive thinking about a loved one or the intensity of romantic love.
 Neuroscientist blogger Tom Bellamy has argued that limerence is distinct from OCD on the basis of psychological and neurobiological differences.
 OCD is characterized by compulsions to perform rituals that ease some type of fear, whereas limerence initially starts with a period of joy and only reaches a stage of anxiety when a pair bond cannot be formed.

 Helen Fisher has commented on Wakin & Vo in 2008, stating that limerence is romantic love and that "They are associating the negative aspects of it with the term, and that can be a disorder."
 Fisher is one of the original authors to compare limerence to OCD, and has proposed that romantic love is a "natural addiction" which can be either positive or negative depending on the situation.
 Fisher stated again in 2024 that she does not think there is any difference between limerence and romantic love.
+Sandra Langeslag commented in 2026 that limerence is a form of passionate love or infatuation.